damienjacques/damien-c-jacques/content/home/about.md

 # About me

+I am researcher in geomatics, "[the discipline of gathering, storing, processing, and delivering geographic information or spatially referenced information](https://en.wikipedia.org/wiki/Geomatics)".

-Bio-engineer, I am currently a research assistant at ULB (Belgium) while completing his Ph.D. entitled ”Implementing the data revolution in Senegal towards the Sustainable Development Goals” at UCL (Belgium).
-I have strong skills in remote sensing, geographic information system (GIS) and data science.
+I am currently a research assistant at ULB (Belgium) while completing a Ph.D. entitled ”xxx” at UCL (Belgium).

-His areas of research are food security, poverty, agricultural economics and academic publishing.
-He won the Agriculture award at the Data For Development (D4D) challenge organized by Orange, MIT, and UN.
-He was an active member of Focus Research and Eurodoc as well as one of the founders of PhD Hub, the Belgian network for early career researchers.
-Besides, he is an active promoter of Open Science and Open Access.
-Finally, he is one of the founders of STEMGARDEN, an online platform that promotes urban garden solutions.
+I am using mobile phone metadata (call detail records), Earth Observation (EO) data and other geographic data (vector, raster) for GIS, machine learning and statistics analysis.

+I love R and Rstudio.

+I have a [blog](www.guru-gis.net) with two colleagues where we share some code about geospatial analysis.

+I am also one of the founders of [STEMGARDEN](www.stemgarden.co), an online platform that promotes urban garden solutions.